Szymon-Michalak/iOS-Resources/blog/WhatDoTheComparableEquatableAndHashableProtocolsDo.md

 :::

-**Equatable**
+## **Equatable**
 Implementing this protocol allows one instance of an object to be compared for equality with another instance of an object of the same type.
-You’ve probably leveraged this protocol without realizing it as theEquatableprotocol is what allowsus to use `==` to check the equality of two objects.
+You’ve probably leveraged this protocol without realizing it as the `Equatable` protocol is what allowsus to use `==` to check the equality of two objects.

 Adding `Equatable` support to your object allows your object to gain access to many convenient Swift APIs automatically.
-Furthermore, since `Equatable` is the base protocol for `Hashable` and `Comparable`, by adding `Equatable` conformance,we can easily extend our implementation to support creating Sets, sorting elements of a collection, and much more.
+Furthermore, since `Equatable` is the base protocol for `Hashable` and `Comparable`, by adding `Equatable` conformance,we can easily extend our implementation to support creating `Sets`, sorting elements of a collection, and much more.

 Let’s take a look at our `Money` struct:
 ```swift